 Tropical ecosystems are subject to a growing demography associated with rapid changes in land use, leading to the degradation of water and soil resources in these regions.
-Multiscale TROPical Catchments (M-TROPICS) observatory aims to quantify the matter balance exported by basins in a context of contrasted and complementary vegetation cover and land use in Cameroon, India and Southeast India.
-In Cameroon, the conversion of rainforest ecosystems to slash-and-burn agriculture is studied thanks to five nested watersheds, from the experimental Mengong basin (Nsimi, 0,6 km²) to Nyong River basin (Olama, 18 500 km²).
-In South India, the impact of groundwater-irrigated agriculture, in a subhumid context, is discussed by comparing an agricultural experimental basin (Berambadi, 80 km2) with a preserved forest experimental basin (Mule Hole, 4.1 km2), both located in the Kabini river basin.
+Multiscale TROPical Catchments (M-TROPICS) observatory aims to quantify the matter balance in a range of river basins of contrasted and complementary vegetation cover and land use in Cameroon, India and Southeast India.
+In Cameroon, the conversion of rainforest ecosystems to slash-and-burn agriculture is studied thanks to five nested watersheds, from the experimental Mengong basin (Nsimi, 0,6 km²) to Nyong River basin (Olama, 18,500 km²).
+In South India, the impact of groundwater-irrigated agriculture, in a subhumid context, is discussed by comparing an agricultural experimental basin (Berambadi, 80 km2) with a preserved forest experimental basin (Mule Hole, 4,1 km2), both located in the Kabini river basin.
 In Southeast Asia, the erosion generated by land use changes in a mountainous area is studied in three experimental basins in a humid context: Houay Pano (0,60 km²), North Laos, which is the most instrumented site, Huay Ma Nai (0,93 km²), North Thailand, and Dong Cao (0,47 km²), North Vietnam.

 Starting year: 1993 Cameroon, 2000 Southeast Asia, 2003 India